Skip to content

 Process hardening

-The CLI command graphorin doctor audits POSIX file modes on the database, the audit log, the secrets store, and the systemd unit template (where applicable):
+The CLI command graphorin doctor audits POSIX file modes on the .graphorin home - the config file, the database, the audit log, and the secrets store - and additionally checks the systemd unit hardening where applicable:

 bash